4ortman/CS-1233-01/README.md

 Files related to the course will go in this repository (probably).

-CalculatorApp.zip contains all 4 changed files needed for the assignment.
+The CalculatorApp folder contains all 4 changed files needed for the assignment.